 The cleaning process can be stopped at any point by clicking on the “Stop Cleaning” button.

 Note: Although changes can be undone, one must be very careful before deleting Registry entries from the system.

 Registry Cleanup Summary

 In the last step, the cleanup summary shows the details viz, Scan Results, Issues Repaired, and Issues Remaining to be repaired.

 You may click on the “Scan Again” button to rescan the Registry for errors, and the “Finish” button takes you back to the Welcome screen, where again, you may choose to rescan the Registry.

 Undo Changes Tab

-Registry Cleaner facilitates with an option to undo changes.
-Each time a change is done in the Registry, a backup is automatically taken.
-Without fail, the current backup should be taken to revert to any of the best-known configuration if needed.
+Registry Cleaner facilitates an option to undo changes.
+A backup is automatically taken each time a change is done in the Registry.
+Without fail, the current backup should be taken to revert to any of the best-known configurations if needed.

 Backups can be taken in two ways:

 Following the scanning process, all detected errors/selected errors may be removed from the Registry.
 But before any action is taken, a backup of the erroneous entries should be taken.

-The list of all such backups taken from time to time can be viewed under the section “Partial Backups” (accessible from the left panel).
+The list of all such backups taken occasionally can be viewed under the section “Partial Backups” (accessible from the left panel).

 To restore any partial backup item from the list, you may select the item and click on the “Restore” button, and to remove the unwanted items, click on the “Delete” button.

 This undo option helps back up the entire Registry before changes are attempted in it.
 The full backup can be restored, and the system can be reverted to the last known good configuration in case the changes made in the Registry crop up serious issues.

-You may click on the button “Take Full Registry Backup” to take the backup of the whole Registry.
+You may click on the “Take Full Registry Backup” button to take the whole Registry backup.